The Counseling Center

 The Counseling Center is located on the first floor of the Joseph A. Fidel Center.The entrance is outside of Fidel on the NW side of the building, adjacent to Workman.
 We are co-located with the Student Health Center.

 Scheduling an Appointment

-You will be contacted within 1 to 2 business days by email to schedule an appointment based on the availability indicated on the intake form you submit.
+You will be contacted within 1 to 2 business days by email to schedule an appointment based on the availability indicated on the form you submit.
 Students with emergencies can be seen immediately during regular office hours Monday-Friday 8:00 am to 5:00 pm.
-For after-hours emergencies please contact Campus Police at 575-835-5434.
+For after-hour emergencies please contact Campus Police at 575-835-5434.